coherence-community/coherence-demo/README.md

    ...Successfully got an update from the "coherence" chart repository
    ```

-* Obtain the Coherence Docker Image
+* Ensure you can pull the Coherence Docker Image

   1. Go to to [Oracle Container Registry](https://container-registry.oracle.com)